 Research, Policy and Practice: Current Influences on Special Education

 The aim of this symposium is to display and critically reflect on the current development of approaches and methods in specialeducational research, policy and practice.
 We aim to hold the symposium on campus with a digital solution for those who cannot make it to Umeå.
-Given the unpredictability of the COVID-19 situation, we may have to turn the entire meeting into a totally online symposium.
-The symposium is also part of a 2.5 credit doctoral course.
+The symposium is also part of two 2.5 credit doctoral courses.

 Symposium November 25-26, 2021